Following a bereavement, there are a number of tasks that need to be completed, which can make an already difficult time even more stressful.

 - The death certificate, or interim death certificate from the coroner

 - The correct IHT form (if applicable)

-You will be asked to complete and sign a mandatory statement of truth during your online or postal application, promising that you have been truthful in your application for the Grant of Probate.
+During your online or postal application, you will be asked to complete and sign a mandatory statement of truth promising that you have been truthful in your application for the Grant of Probate.
 Failure to complete a statement of truth or errors within it could lead to delays, as the application may be rejected.

 How long does a probate application take?

-In the best-case scenario, applications usually take up to 8 weeks once submitted.
-However, it can take longer if there are errors in the application or if the Probate Registry requires any additional information.
-Additionally, due to COVID-19 there have been ongoing delays to the process due to a backlog of applications at the Probate Registry.
+It can take up to 16 weeks for a probate application to be approved.
+It can take longer if there are errors in the application or if the Probate Registry requires any additional information.
+Additionally, there have been ongoing delays to the process due to a backlog of applications at the Probate Registry.
 Applying online generally takes less time than submitting a paper application.